This activity is intended for healthcare providers delivering care to women and their families.

 The maximum number of hours awarded for this Continuing Nursing Education activity is 0.25 contact hours.Read Disclaimer & Fine Print

-The ACMG has released updated guidance on preconception and prenatal carrier screening.
+The ACMG provides guidance on preconception and prenatal carrier screening.
 Multiple factors were taken into consideration for this document, including optimal panel size and which genes should be included.
 This document divides carrier screening into 4 tiers (see below).
-In addition, the committee addressed the question of making panels panethnic vs separating these tests out by race and/or ethnicity
+In addition, the committee addresses the question of making panels panethnic vs separating these tests out by race and/or ethnicity

 ACMG Has Developed a Tiered Approach to Screening

 Note: ACMG provides a robust explanation for selection of Tier 3 as the recommended panel | Research demonstrates a carrier frequencies of <1/200 adds a “diminishingly small” number of at risk couples (see ‘Learn More – Primary Care Sources’ below)

 ACMG: Screening for autosomal recessive and X-linked conditions during pregnancy and preconception: a practice resource of the American College of Medical Genetics and Genomics

 Estimating yields of prenatal carrier screening and implications for design of expanded carrier screening panels